Chapter 6:

 “It's okay.
 It's nothing", I told her calmly, disregarding the pain.

 “Okay, my butt!
-I knew this wasn't a good idea…” she yelled at me with tears forming in her eyes.
+I knew this wasn't a good idea…”, she yelled at me with tears forming in her eyes.

-“Look here, look!”
-I asked her, practically rubbing my bloody hand in her face.
+“Look here, look!”, I asked her, practically rubbing my bloody hand in her face.

 To my surprise, she looked, albeit for a moment, trying to believe me.
-I removed the small metal sphere — the size of a marble —from the center of my palm.
+I removed the small metal sphere — the size of a marble — from the center of my palm.

 I then let the pellet fall to the ground and gave her my hand to hold.
 She touched the spot where there had been a hole with her index finger, as if looking for evidence of makeup or special effects.
 Upon finding nothing, she sighed.

 I was extraordinarily surprised by the normality of Yukina's reaction.
 It is worth mentioning that I reacted with the same calmness to the absurdity of waking up after being decapitated, but at least my lack of reaction could be attributed to simple confusion and being unsure.
-It's strange, since there are no precedents for what a normal reaction to the supernatural should look like.
+It's strange, since there are no precedents for what a normal reaction to magic should look like.
 Many argue that there should be screaming, shock, fainting, or running away, but I don't think that should always be the case.

 “Thank you.
 Thank you, Yuki.
 For believing in me", I thanked her.